approov/web-quickstart-fingerprintjs-javascript/README.md

 First, Approov needs to know the API domain that will be protected and have it configured with [web protection](https://approov.io/docs/latest/approov-usage-documentation/#enable-web-protection-for-an-api).

-In order for Approov tokens to be generated for `https://shapes.approov.io/v2/shapes` it is necessary to inform Approov about it.
-If you are using a demo account this is unnecessary as it is already setup.
-For a trial account do:
+In order for Approov tokens to be generated for `https://shapes.approov.io/v2/shapes` it is necessary to inform Approov about it, and you can do it with:

 ```
 approov api -add shapes.approov.io -allowWeb